labnams/IC50evaluation/README.md

-# IC50 evaluation
+# ResNetIC50
-An evaluation of drug responsiveness prediction models for cell viability inhibitory concentrations (IC50 values)
+a ResNet model for drug response prediction, using cell viability inhibitory concentrations (IC50 values)

 # Usage
 - Jupyter notebook files of python coding for each scenarios are stored in Model_generation_validation